 Effective density, skeletal density, density distribution

-Two methodological approaches:
+We offer two methodological approaches:

-• Method of Isopycnic Interpolation
+- Method of Isopycnic Interpolation

 In the suspended state, the particle density corresponds exactly to the density of the liquid suspension medium (Archimedes principle).
-The particles are dispersed in different solutions with densities close to and below the expected particle density, and the direction and magnitude of the velocity of the moving particles are determined.
+The particles are dispersed in different solutions with densities close to, above and below the expected particle density, and the direction and magnitude of the velocity of the moving particles are determined.
 The effective particle density is determined by interpolation of the liquid density to the particle velocity zero.

-• Hansen - Dispersibility - Parameter
+- Hansen - Dispersibility - Parameter

-According to the principle of Hansen - Solubility - Parameter (HSPthe parameters δD - Dispersion, δP - Polarity und δH - Hydrogen bonding for dispersed particles are determined.
+According to the principle of Hansen - Solubility - Parameter (HSP) the parameters δD - Dispersion, δP - Polarity und δH - Hydrogen bonding for dispersed particles are determined.

 Test solvents are used from the 3D Hansen Space as continuous phases in which the particles are dispersed.
 The separation kinetics of the particles in each test liquid in LUMiSizer® bzw.
 LUMiReader® PSA are determined.
 From these data, the normalization of the sedimentation times of the particles for each test phase is based on the integral extinktion.